Musixal/Backhaul/README.md

 * **Details**:

    `mux_session`: Number of multiplexed sessions.
 Increase this if you need to handle more simultaneous sessions over a single connection.

+   * Refer to TCP configuration for more information.

 #### WebSocket Configuration
 * **Server**: